pixelb/crudini/README.md

 params not in a section, i.e. global parameters are operated on.
 If 'DEFAULT' is used with --set, an explicit [DEFAULT] section is added.

+Multiple --set|--del|--get operations for a config_file can be specified.

 ```
 ## Options:
 ```